Stocks close higher Thursday amid investors’ tug of war between hope, fear

 “We saw a sharp recovery to date, but now its beginning to plateau,” he said.
 “We're doing that as we head into a very important holiday shopping season.”

-A majority of stocks in the S&P 500 were higher in Thursday afternoon trading.

-On the winning side of the market was L Brands, the company behind Bath & Body Works and Victoria’s Secret.
-It jumped 16.5% after reporting profit for the latest quarter that blew past Wall Street's expectations.
+L Brands, the company behind Bath & Body Works and Victoria’s Secret, notched the biggest gain in the S&P 500 Thursday.
+It vaulted 17.7% after it reported a profit for the latest quarter that blew past Wall Street's expectations.

-Nvidia recovered from an early slide and was up 0.4% after reporting a stronger quarterly profit than analysts expected and offering a better-than-expected forecast for the current quarter.
-The stock had surged 128.3% in 2020 through Wednesday.